Last Updated on August 30, 2023 by Matt Musico

 - 2016: 42 homers, 127 RBI

-Prior to landing in Cleveland, Encarnación enjoyed five straight years with at least 30 homers, along with four seasons of more than 100 RBI.
+Prior to landing in Cleveland, Encarnación enjoyed five straight years with at least 30 homers, along with four seasons of 100-plus RBI.
 This was bookended by the only two 40-homer seasons of his career (2012 and 2016).
 His 2016 performance was significant because he finished with a career-high 42 homers.
-However, it also included a career-high 127 RBI, which led the league.
+It also included a career-high and league-leading 127 RBI.

 That streak with at least 30 homers extended beyond his tenure in Toronto.
-He did it two more times in Cleveland during 2017 and 2018.
+He did it two more times for Cleveland in 2017 and 2018.
 Encarnación added a couple more 100-plus RBI performances during that time for good measure, too.

 Vernon Wells: 223 Home Runs